apify/actor-llmstxt-generator/README.md

 - **Future-proof**: Follows a standardized format that’s gaining adoption in the AI community.
 - **User-friendly**: Easy integration into customer-facing products, allowing users to generate **/llms.txt** files effortlessly.

----

-## 🔧 Technical highlights

-- Built on the [Apify SDK](https://docs.apify.com/sdk/python), leveraging state-of-the-art web scraping tools.
-- Designed to handle JavaScript-heavy websites using headless browsers.
-- Equipped with anti-scraping features like proxy rotation and browser fingerprinting.
-- Extensible for custom use cases.

----

 ## 📖 Learn more

 - [Apify platform](https://apify.com)